genomicsclass/leanpub/manuscript/power_calculations.md

 ### Power calculation

 Power is the probability of rejecting the null when the null is false.
-Now, "when the null is false" is a complicated statement because it can be false in many ways. {$$}\delta \equiv mu_hf - mu_control {/$$}could be anything and power actually depends on this parameter.
+Now, "when the null is false" is a complicated statement because it can be false in many ways. {$$}\delta \equiv mu_hf - mu_control {/$$} could be anything and power actually depends on this parameter.
 It also depends on the standard error of your estimates which depends on sample size and the population standard deviations.
 In practice we don't know these, so we usually report power for several plausible values.
 Statistical theory gives us formulas to calculate power.
 The `pwr` package performs these calculations for you.
 Here we will illustrate the concepts behind power by coding up simulations in R.

 Suppose our sample size is